pellepelster/solidblocks/doc/content/cloud/_index.md

 aliases = ["cli/cloud/"]
 +++

-Solidblocks cloud is a standalone CLI tool that creates high level managed services on bare virtual machines, networking and storage.
-No container schedulers, no cloud specific services, just plain Linux virtual machines running services, managed via SSH.
+Solidblocks Cloud is a standalone CLI tool that deploys managed services on bare virtual machines, networking and storage.
+No container schedulers, no cloud specific services, just plain virtual machines running services on Linux , managed via SSH.

 ## Installation
-Solidblocks cloud is part of the Solidblocks CLI, look [here](cli/) for installation instructions.
+Solidblocks Cloud is part of the Solidblocks CLI, look [here](cli/) for installation instructions.

 ## Quickstart